UPPMAX/HPC-python/docs/common/interactive_ondemand.rst

 Check to be in an interactive session
 -------------------------------------

-.. admonition:: For UPPMAX, LUNARC, and NSC
+.. admonition:: For UPPMAX, LUNARC, PDC and NSC

    You check if you are in an interactive session with: